 A good idea when remodeling is to replace this piping with two-inch diameter pipes.

 The wider pipes will allow for faster flow, and there is much less chance of clogging, which will make the drainage in the bathroom much quicker and more efficient.

 If your bathroom is on the smaller side, a standard medicine cabinet sticking out from a wall can really reduce the space you have to move around.

 A built-in medicine cabinet can help you to get around this problem while also looking much sleeker than a bulky cabinet.

 The cabinet is recessed into the wall, meaning you have all the storage space just the same, but all that is on show in the bathroom itself is the mirrored doors.

 Consider Removing the Bath

-These seven tips are great starting points for your remodel to make your bathroom prettier, more functional and more practical.
+These Seven Bathroom Renovation Tips for Every Home are great starting points for your remodel to make your bathroom prettier, more functional and more practical.